ibm-telemetry/telemetry-js/README.md

 types are also redacted.
 This means project-specific data supplied to JSX elements will never be captured.

-All data that gets collected by the telemetry process gets anonymized previous to storage, see [anonymization](#anonymization).
+All sensitive data that may contain confidential or personally identifiable information that gets collected by the telemetry process gets anonymized previous to storage, see
+[anonymization](#anonymization).

 ### When does data get collected?